hashicorp/vault/website/source/docs/concepts/policies.html.md

 ```

 ~> When developing templated policies, use IDs wherever possible.
 Each ID is unique to the user and names can change over
 time.
-This ensure that if a given user or group name is changed, that the policy will be mapped to the intended entity
+This ensures that if a given user or group name is changed, the policy will be mapped to the intended entity
 or group.

 ## Fine-Grained Control